austinpham16/WeatherWatcher/README.md

 - **Week's Forecast:** Plan your week with a detailed forecast for the next seven days, including temperature highs and lows, as well as weather conditions.

-- **Asynchronous Search:** Easily search for weather information in different locations by entering the city name or ZIP code.
+- **Asynchronous Search:** Easily search for weather information in different locations by entering the city name.

 ## Upcoming Features